 Which jobs go smoothly?

-Everything that concerns the factual and factual works out quite well.
+Everything that concerns the factual and factual works quite well.
 I would even say that many tasks can be done a little more efficiently.
 You are less disturbed in your concentration, or you can decide much easier not to be disturbed for the moment than when you are sitting in the office.

 Is there anything that even works easier or more productively in the home office?